maheshsabnis/blazejan2021/readme.md

             - Plan for UI elements that will be used to ganarate UI for the component
         - Decide 'props' those are accepted by the component from its parent
             - These props will be used to show data in reusable component's UI elements
-        - Decide events those will be emitted by child component tom its parent component along with data to be emitted
+        - Decide events those will be emitted by child component to its parent component along with data to be emitted